Ubudu/IOS-SDK/README.md

 ![Back-office configuration local notification](/__media-files/images/back_office_action_1.jpg)
 - Open a web-page in a web-view : note that the page can be either online (http or https) or in the application bundle (in this case use the file protocol in the URL).
 ![Back-office configuration open web view notification](/__media-files/images/back_office_action.jpg)
-- Open a passboook: note that the pass can be either online (http or https) or in the application bundle (in this case use the file protocol in the URL).
+- Open a passbook: note that the pass can be either online (http or https) or in the application bundle (in this case use the file protocol in the URL).

 ### UbuduSDKDelegate Callbacks